-In any discussion of cyclist visibility and safety, there is a victim-blaming undertone that it’s partly a cyclist’s fault he got hit if he’s or she’s not lit up like a runway.
+In any discussion of cyclist visibility and safety, there is a victim-blaming undertone that it’s partly a cyclist’s fault he got hit if he or she’s not lit up like a runway.

 The rider, whoever he or she is, is one of many cyclists these days (including myself) who use rear and sometimes front lights, even in the daytime.
 But do these lights work as well as we think?
 And are lights alone enough?

-Now, introducing Laserlight Core: world’s safest bike light.
+Introducing Laserlight Core: the world’s safest bike light.
 It is a smart projection system that’s designed for safer cycling.
 It works by projecting an image of a cyclist 20 feet in front of you as you ride.

 Created by the U.K. startup Beryl, Laserlight Core tackles the issue of cyclist visibility in vehicle blind spots.

 Beryl CEO Emily Brooke said, “We have combined a high-spec white front light with the patented Beryl laser projection, allowing cyclists to both see and be seen, beaming out blind spots as they ride through the city.
 The light can function either as a standard front light or, with [the] laser enabled, with a push of a button.”

 In reality, the Laserlight Core is the company’s second-generation light, incorporating improvements in laser technology to produce Beryl’s clearest, most defined laser projection to date.
 It includes various features, including day flash mode, that beams out an impressive 400 lumens.

 Made for all-weather riding.
 Laserlight Core is IP54, meaning it will ride safely through winter and wet days.